mharris717/pokedex-api/README.md

     print(resolved_ability.name)
 ```

+### EndpointModel

+The `EndpointModel` class is a subclass of `PokeModel` and is used to create new instances of specific endpoint models.
+It has a `url` attribute that specifies the base URL for the endpoint.
+The `fetchOne` method is used to retrieve a single resource from the endpoint, while the `fetchMany` method is used to retrieve a list of resources.

 ### Fetching Lists

 The `fetchMany` method is used to retrieve a list of resources.
 It takes two optional parameters: `limit` and `offset`.
 The `limit` parameter specifies the maximum number of resources to retrieve, and the `offset` parameter specifies the index of the first resource to retrieve.